austin-j-taylor/Invested/README.md

 ### Recent changes:

+Version 1.1.2

+- Changed how coins are thrown
+	- When holding down Jump key: coins are thrown beneath you, slightly opposing your directional movement
+	- When not holding down Jump key: coins are thrown towards crosshair
+- Coins have more realistic friction when pushed against a surface
+- Improved camera
+	- Fixed bug where camera moves strangely when player is against a wall
+	- Added option for removing vertical rotations limits on camera (can now vertically wrap around freely)
+- When pushing on multiple targets, your individual pushes on each target are no longer decreased
+	- For example: previously, if you had 3 push targets, your push on each was divided by 3.
+This kept the net force on you from increasing with multiple targets.
+Now, no alterations are made to each push.
+- Burn Rate can now be controlled with precision from 0% to 10%
+- Fixed bug with Magnitude Push Control Style when targeting a force of 0.\
+- Added Experimental scene

 Version 1.1.1

 - Improved blue metal lines
 	- More massive targets can be detected and targeted from farther away than less massive targets
 	- Lines are thinner for less visual clutter